-- Family situation/circumstances
+- o Family situation/circumstances

 - Employment history/work experience

-- Educational attainment/ literacy level/functional educational level
+- o Educational attainment/ literacy level/functional educational level

 - o Skills

 - Interests

 - Supportive Service needs, if any.

-NOTE: Participants who are identified asvictims of domestic violence may be referred for appropriate services.
+NOTE: Participants who are identified as victims of domestic violence will be referred for appropriate services.
 Appropriate services may include but are not limited to:

 Counseling, housing relocation assistance, referral to mental health, referral to prosecuting attorney and/or law enforcement and the DHS Division of Children and Family Services.
-The DWS Workforce Specialist will, where appropriate, use all available resources to help the victim of domestic violence receive timely/needed services.
+The DWS Workforce

+Specialist will, where appropriate, use all available resources to help the victim of domestic violence receive timely/needed services.